 Morcellation Device Proponents

 Not everyone in the medical community is in agreement with the findings of the FDA.
 Proponents of the medical morcellator argue that the device provides many benefits.
-Gynecologists and surgeons claim that without availability of a morcellator device, many patients will require a traditional abdominal hysterectomy, which often produces more complications, challenging recovery and bigger scars.
+Gynecologists and surgeons claim that without the availability of a morcellator device, many patients will require a traditional abdominal hysterectomy, which often produces more complications, challenging recovery and bigger scars.

 Of the more than 500,000 hysterectomies performed in the United States every year, less than half involve minimally invasive procedures.
 The total number of hysterectomies every year involving morcellation techniques is only 16 percent.